ROHANchatrath/PythonProjects_Data/Customer_Churn README.md

 Data Cleaning and Preprocessing: Handle missing values, outliers, and prepare data for modeling.
 Data Visualization: Visualize patterns and relationships using graphs and charts.

-Model Training
-After gaining insights from EDA, predictive models are trained to forecast customer churn.
-Commonly used machine learning algorithms for churn prediction include:

-Random Forest: Ensemble learning technique that builds multiple decision trees and merges them together to get a more accurate and stable prediction.

 Conclusion
 Customer churn analysis and prediction are essential for businesses to maintain customer satisfaction and maximize revenue.
 By leveraging data analytics and machine learning techniques, companies can identify at-risk customers and implement targeted retention strategies.

-This README provides an overview of the Customer Churn Analysis & Prediction project, including data sources, EDA, and model training.
-For detailed implementation and code, please refer to the project files.